• Skip to main content

 The 555 section takes care of the square wave output generated from the oscillator stage such that these are broken into sections and optimized for replicating a modified sine wave output.

-All the parts after POINT X should be repeated for acquiring discrete power output sections, the common input of all these stages must be joined to POINT X.
+All the MOSFET stages after the BC557 stage should be repeated for acquiring discrete power output sections, the common input of all these MOSFET stages must be joined in parallel with each other.

-Each of the transformer may be rated at 200 VA, so together, 11 stages (after pointX) would provide roughly outputs up to 2000 VA.
+Each of the transformer may be rated at 200 VA, so together, 11 stages (after the BC557 stage) would provide roughly outputs up to 2000 VA.

 Though using many transformers instead of a single might look like a small drawback, the actual need of deriving 2000 VA using ordinary parts and concepts finally becomes achievable from the above design very easily.